Gulf buyers eye future purchases of Lockheed's F-35 jet

 Lockheed is building three models of the F-35 for the U.S. military and eight countries that helped fund its development: Britain, Canada, Norway, Denmark, Australia, Italy, Turkey and the Netherlands.

-Israel has ordered 19 jets that will be equipped with Israeli electronic warfare equipment as part of a deal that includes options for up to 75 jets.

-Japan has also ordered the plane, and South Korea is expected to announce its plans to buy F-35s on Friday.
+Israel and Japan have also placed orders, and South Korea is expected to announce its plans to buy F-35s on Friday.

 “There’s demand,” Patrick Dewar, executive vice president of Lockheed’s international unit, told Reuters.
 “There have been multiple countries - and there will be more - that are requesting a date certain when F-35 will be released to them, and the U.S. government has that on their to-do list.”